 The DVT Eclipse IDE is built on the powerful Eclipse Platform used by tens of thousands of engineers worldwide and inherits the best features and practices collected into the platform core.
 The Eclipse Platform’s extensible architecture allows DVT to integrate within a large plug-in ecosystem and work flawlessly with third-party extensions.

 - On the fly standard compliant compilation.
-The DVT Eclipse IDE uses an IEEE standard compliant parser (IEEE 1800 SystemVerilog, IEEE 1647 e Language, and IEEE 1076 VHDL).
+The DVT Eclipse IDE uses an IEEE standard compliant parser (IEEE 1800 SystemVerilog, IEEE 1647 e Language, IEEE 1076 VHDL, and IEEE 1801 Low Power).
 There is no need to invoke the simulator to make sure the code compiles without errors.
 DVT performs on-the-fly incremental compilation and as such, the editor highlights the errors in real time, as you type.

 - Advanced code editing capabilities such as autocomplete, quick fixes, macro expansion, intelligent code formatting, refactoring, connect module instances, code templates, and in-line reminders for task tracking.